-2. Project Design and Implementation (40 percent)
+2. Project Design and Implementation (30 percent)

 Describe how the project will address the description listed under the Program-specific Information section.
+The project must demonstrate relevance, innovation, and timeliness not only to the topics and need to stop school violence, but it must also demonstrate innovative delivery mechanisms and products.
 The applicant must tie project activities/deliverables to objectives and deliverables in the program design.
 In addition, the required project timeline should clearly identify each project activity (all required deliverables must be included), expected completion date, and the responsible person or organization.
 Applicants may choose to include other items/deliverables in addition to the ones listed in this announcement and should provide detailed information on those items as well.